2.6 Houses at Carthage, Bulla Regia and Thugga

 Transcript: Houses of the Roman élite - Part Four (Ephesus)

-Transcript: Houses of the Roman élite - Part Four (Africa)
+Transcript: Houses of the Roman élite - Part Five (Africa)

 Lisa Nevett has presented a wide-ranging investigation of houses in several parts of the empire and shown how they can provide evidence for expressions of culture and identity.
 Overall the video provides a broad context for the houses you have seen at Thugga and Bulla Regia.
 They can be seen as having connections with different aspects of the culture of the Roman empire.
 Some elements are shared, such as the use of the house as a location for display of status and access to Greek culture, or the use of courtyards and axial arrangements, or characteristic styles of decoration.
 From the evidence presented in the video we can consider the houses in a number of ways.
 Are the building materials and their decoration the same in all parts of the empire?
 Is the arrangement of rooms and their sizes and relationships to one another similar in these different places?
 Did similar parts of the houses have similar functions?
 Are there the possibilities for the same social interpretations of the houses in different areas?
 Can we contrast a ‘Roman’ house with an ‘African’ house?
 We can ask how much they are African or Roman or Afro-Roman.